asia-hoa/house-rules/rules.md

 #### Lease Minimum Duration

 Rental leases must be a minimum of six (6) months.
 No shorter terms are permitted.
 No short term rental services (Airbnb, VRBO, or others) may be offered.
-Fines for violating this provision will be incurred immediately, with requiring the owner first receive a warning.
+Fines for violating this provision will be incurred immediately, without warning.

 ### Trash / Recycling